dmarx/obsidian_vault/Groups.md

 - [[Group Actions]]
 - [[Semigroup]]

-A group is a fundamental concept in [[abstract algebra]], serving as the cornerstone for much of mathematical structure and theory.
+A group is a fundamental concept in [[Abstract Algebra]], serving as the cornerstone for much of mathematical structure and theory.
 It generalizes and extends the idea of algebraic operations beyond the familiar realms of numbers to a wide array of mathematical objects.
 Understanding groups provides insight into symmetry, transformations, and the inherent structure of mathematical entities.

 ### Definition